 In January 2014, City Council adopted a new goal to reduce GHG by 15 percent by 2015 compared to 2005 emission levels for City operations.
-In additional, City Council approved that the city coordinate regional stakeholders to develop a regional GHG Emissions Inventory to include not only City operations, but also residential, commercial and industrial sources.
-View the
+In addition, City Council approved that the city coordinate regional stakeholders to develop a regional GHG Emissions Inventory to include not only City operations, but also residential, commercial and industrial sources.
+Look for those results in 2017.

 City of Phoenix Cool Urban Spaces Report Available

 The July 2014 City of Phoenix Cool Urban Spaces Report reveals the results of the impact of the Phoenix Cool Roofs and Tree and Shade Master Plan initiatives on the city.
 The study evaluated how these heat mitigation efforts affect the urban heat island in the Phoenix metropolitan area.

 The study's findings for the Tree and Shade Initiative indicate that increasing tree canopy cover from 10 percent to 25 percent leads to an additional temperature reduction of 4.3 degrees Fahrenheit, which is a total cooling benefit of 7.9 degrees Fahrenheit as compared to a bare neighborhood.